WSThoman/Magic8BallDemo/ReadMe-Magic8BallDemo.txt

 Registry.
 If you require additional privileges, see your system administrator for assistance.

+The 'ParagonBitFoundry.com' menu option will open a browser window directly to the website where this application and many, many others can be found.
-The 'About Magic8BallDemo' selection will display a small dialog box with more information about this and other Paragon Bit Foundry applications.
-Finally, the 'Exit' option will remove the icon from the taskbar and close the application.
+The 'About Magic 8-Ball Demo' selection will display a small dialog box with more information about this application, and finally, the 'Exit' option will remove the icon from the taskbar and close the application.

 Credits
 Thank you for downloading Magic8BallDemo!